mykola216/sht/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Batch Update (only in paid version)

 == Changelog ==

+= 3.9.19 =
+* Fix: Subscription variations not getting displayed in Smart Manager (WooCommerce)
+* Fix: Category counts not getting updated on updation of category from Smart Manager (WooCommerce)
+* Fix: Smart Manager grid not displaying in Multi-Site environment
+* Fix: Variations getting converted to 'Grouped' product on inline edit (WooCommerce)
+* Fix: ANDing of attributes with other fields not working in advanced search (WooCommerce)
+* Fix: Shipping class not getting edited to 'No Shipping Class' (WooCommerce) (Beta)
+* Fix: Some minor fixes

 = 3.9.18 =
 * New: Fastest access to documentation in admin panel through Quick Help widget (Pro)